 Rider – Western saddles have large stirrups straps – called fenders – that protect the rider’s leg from chafing and make tall boots unnecessary.
 Instead, the rider typically wears cowboy boots (or any good boot that supports the ankle and has a heel to prevent the foot from slipping through the stirrup).
 In shows and rodeos, Western riders often have highly decorated shirts and pants, but for casual riding or a riding lesson, you’ll be most comfortable in jeans or leggings and a casual top.

-How much Do the Differences in Riding Styles Matter?
+Why the Differences in Riding Styles Matter

-The difference in riding styles doesn’t matter very much until you enter shows – and the difference between the styles becomes more prominent as you advance from local 4-H club or saddle club shows to elite and very competitive horse shows.
-At the higher end of competitions, English and Western riding are very very different.
+The difference in riding styles doesn’t matter very much until you enter horse shows.
+The difference between the styles becomes more prominent as you advance from local 4-H club or saddle club shows to elite and very competitive horse shows.

-For example, while both barrel racing and Western pleasure may be offered in the same Western horse show, the dress of the rider, equipment or tack used, and method of riding will be very very different.
-Similarly, an English horse show might have classes and Hunter style jumping and show jumping.
-Even though both are English jumping classes, they are judged very differently (timed versus style) and because of that, there will be significant differences in equipment, presentation, and style of riding.
+Similarly, an English horse show might have classes in Hunter-style jumping and show jumping.
+Even though both are English jumping classes, they are judged very differently (timed versus “style”).
+Because of that, there will be significant differences in equipment, presentation, and style of riding.

 Thinking beyond “English” and “Western”

 It can be easy to think with a lens that only sees the most popular styles.
-But both within North America and beyond, there are many, many distinct types of equipment and styles of riding.
-Such as the Argentinian tack on the horse below, shown mid-cattle drive in Patagonia.
+But there are many distinct types of equipment and styles of riding beyond English vs western.

 Countless riding styles beyond American concepts of English and Western riding exist globally.